xmlyqing00/AFB-URR/README.md

 You may need minor modifications in the dataset path.
 Descriptions of useful options,

 1. `--dst`: Path to the output dataset.
 2. `--palette`: Path to the palette image.
+We provide a template in `assets/mask_palette.png`, followed the formats of DAVIS17.
 3. `--workder`: The parallel threads number to accelerate the procedures (Default: 20).

 After the conversion process, you can start pre-training the model: